January 24, 2020

 As a wedding photographer, I send out a nice checklist of things that may have slipped my couples’ minds before the big day.
-Things like family formal tips, guests with cameras, vendor meals, etc. But I also want to share a few things that help with not only the logistics of the day, but the final product - your amazing wedding photos:
+Things like family formal tips, guests with cameras, vendor meals, etc. But I also want to share a few tips that help with not only the logistics of the day, but how to get BETTER wedding photos!

 Ask your florist if you can have some clippings or extra buds for your detail shots.
 I personally don’t bring a “styling kit” because I prefer to use found items from your actual wedding day, so flowers and greenery are always a nice bonus!